 The advent of site-specific nucleases and improved culture conditions now permits efficient engineering of human stem cells.
 In particular the CRISPR-Cas9 technology provides a facile and highly efficient tool for generating a range of alleles in cultured cells with little risk of off-target damage in human stem cells.

-The Stem cell engineering group is developing methods for the generation of homozygous knockouts and point mutations at scale.
-The team will generate permanent distributable libraries of engineered mutations in human stem cells that will be coupled to focused phenotyping screens in cultured cells.
-Phenotypic data will be compiled in an electronic encyclopedia of gene function and released to the community together with the mutant cell resource.
+The Stem cell engineering group developed methods for the generation of homozygous knockouts and point mutations at scale.
+The team generated permanent distributable libraries of engineered mutations in human stem cells that will be coupled to focused phenotyping screens in cultured cells.
+Phenotypic data was compiled in an electronic encyclopedia of gene function and released to the community together with the mutant cell resource.